 Collaborative location uses relative positions to provide location-awareness.
 Radio nodes determine the distance to neighbors by exchanging packets and measuring their time of flight (TOF) at the speed of light.
 This method is called ranging.
 Radios are autonomous, location infrastructure is not required.

 Fixed location uses fixed reference points or “anchors” to provide location awareness.
-Anchors are connected to a standard network, and a central computer or server tracks the positions of the tags.
+Edge Anchors are connected to a standard network, and a central computer or server tracks the positions of the tags.
 Because this method is based on time difference of arrival (TDOA), only one data packet sent from the tag is required to get a position fix in 1D, 2D and 3D.
 The need to only transmit a single packet reduces the power consumption of the tag significantly.
 Less packets in the air per position fix allow for a large number of objects to be tracked.